ditabase/dit-cli/docs/whats-the-point.md

 # What's the point of dit?

-To understand this, we need to forget about dit, about DitaBase, about schemas, objects and the whole mess of specifics and talk about one central idea.
+To understand this, we need to forget about dit, about DitaBase, about schemas, objects and the whole mess of specifics and talk about one central idea:

-Data could be a lot better.
+Data could be better.
 A *lot* better.
-Magnitudes better.

-To explain, I'm going to introduce a concept I'm calling **perfect data.** Data is perfect when its structure is queryable with any other data of it's type, automatically.
-If you have to open Excel or do any processing, it's not perfect.
-And of course if the data has actual errors, that isn't perfect either.
+To explain, I'm going to introduce a concept I'm calling **perfect data.**

-The perfectness of a set of data can be expressed by taking a random piece of data from the set, and comparing it to another random piece of data.
-If the two pieces are instantly and automatically queryable with each other, they are perfect.
+Imagine the world in the year 2200.
+All the data just works, right?
+Doesn't matter the specifics, nuances, or whatever, it all just works together, seamlessly.
+It would be pretty embarrassing if your automated flying car couldn't play your music because it was in the wrong format.
+A Starfleet Officer asks the ships computer something, and it doesn't say "I can't answer that because JSON and spreadsheets don't work together."
+How else can you describe the data in that world other than "perfect"?

+To be a little more specific, we're going to need some definitions:
+* Data: Any kind of information anywhere in any situation.
+No limitations.

+* Intersection: Two pieces of data have some information that is effectively the same.
+How are a book and a tax return document related?
+The book has an author, and tax returns are for a specific person.
+They intersect at "person".

+* Queryable: Searching for something would yield the correct data in a format that could be used.
+I need to be able to check if the author of the book and the owner of the tax return are actually the same person.
+Spreadsheets are queryable, PDFs are not.

+* Congruent: Two pieces of data for which all intersections are queryable.

+* Perfect: A subset of data for which the congruency is higher than say, 75%.

 For example: